dsecrieru/blueNoise/README.md

 # Description

-A header-only, C++20 implementation of Robert Bridson's *Fast Poisson Disk Sampling* from 2007, for the 2-dimensional case.
+A header-only, C++20 implementation of Robert Bridson's *Fast Poisson Disk Sampling* (2007), for the 2-dimensional case.
 More details in the original paper: https://www.cs.ubc.ca/~rbridson/docs/bridson-siggraph07-poissondisk.pdf

 Built and tested on: